 Robert Mondavi Institute for Wine and Food Science (RMI)

 Robert Mondavi, a dear friend of Julia's, established the Robert Mondavi Institute for Wine and Food Science within the College of Agricultural and Environmental Sciences at the University of California, Davis.
 The Institute now houses the departments of Food Science and Technology and Viticulture and Enology, with nutrition and other disciplines linked to quality of life in a state-of-the-art research and teaching complex.
 RMI seeks to promote the scientific, technological, and cultural understanding of food, wine, and beer through outreach, education, and research.
-The Foundation supports RMI's lecture series, which presents a variety of programs available to both students and the public.
+The Foundation supports RMI's lecture series, which presents a variety of educational programs available to both students and the public.

 Schlesinger Library on the History of Women in America, Radcliffe Institute for Advanced Study, Harvard University